 Hand sanitizer is in the kiosk, we wipe the kiosk down regularly.

-Save with a group purchase - check out the Pricing Guide
+Save with a group purchase - check out the Pricing & Stock Guide

-Payment email for interac: email@example.com, call or txt Alan @ 298-221-8076 for prepaid order pickup.
-List you items in the comments of transfer.
+Payment email for e-Transfer: email@example.com, call or txt Alan @ 298-221-8076 for prepaid order pickup.
+List your items in the comments of transfer.

 We are known for our friendly service and pure natural honey, pollen and cut comb.
 Our bees forage on the wilds of the Oak Ridges Moraine on abundant blossoms of alfalfa, clover, buckthorn, golden rod and many other wildflowers which makes an assortment of beautiful honey.
 Three generations are involved in the farm and it's our mission to responsibly grow quality managed pollinators and to provide the freshest and finest honey in Ontario.